Polymer Clay Faux Opal Pendant with Hammered Copper Jewelry Bail

 Looks great!
 Fridays can't come fast enough!
 I think everyday should be Friday!
 Happy Thanksgiving to all from New Jersey!

-Wow it's very pretty, would love to learn the technique.
-I've never heard of "buffalo snow" How is it packaged?
+Wow the faux opal is very pretty, would love to learn the technique.
+I’ve never heard of “buffalo snow” How is it packaged?
 Is it in a jar?
-There's so much glitter this time of the year and I want to make sure I get the right one.
+There’s so much glitter this time of the year and I want to make sure I get the right one.
 Can you post a picture?

 I'm so thankful for finding your site Cindy.
 Happy Thanksgiving to all my PC family from Sunny Arizona!